GeoTecINIT/ermes-geoportal/README.md

 Details about implementation cycles are being summarized in the [ERMES Wiki](http://www.ermes-fp7space.eu/ermeswiki).

 ## Who should use the application protoype?
-The protoype application is only inteded for regional users.
-It aims to serve as a basis for testing, experimentation and getting feedback for users at the upcoming Valencia project meeting by the end of March 2015.
+The protoype application as it is now is only intended for regional users.
+It aims to serve as a basis for testing, experimentation and getting feedback from regional users at the upcoming Valencia project meeting (March 2015).

 ## How do I use the application proptoype?
 The entry point to the application prototype is the web page `app/index.html`.
-Type it in the address bar of your browser application.
+A [demo of the geoportal prototype](http://ermes.dlsi.uji.es/prototype/geoportal) is avaiable online, and the [server's home page](http://ermes.dlsi.uji.es/) gives proxy to other on-going project developments. are  has been deployed here for demonstration purpose.

 Minimun system requeriments in a client machine are a correct installation of a browser application (e.g. Chrome, Firefox) and Internet access.

 ## Licencing information
 tbd...